-Some retailers focus on either fraud mitigation or a better customer experience, but they’re not mutually exclusive.
-The recent holiday shopping season clearly depicts the need to optimize against both of these dimensions as consumers increasingly preferred the convenience of digital channels when shopping, while sophisticated fraudsters considered it prime time for upping their digital thievery efforts by looking for vulnerable gaps in security — the need to optimize both is clear.
+(Updated 5/4/2023) Some retailers focus on either fraud mitigation or a better customer experience, but they’re not mutually exclusive.
+As consumers increasingly prefer the convenience of digital channels when shopping — and fraudsters are upping their digital thievery efforts by looking for vulnerable gaps in security — the need to optimize both is clear.

 Our 2022 Digital Fraud Trends Report findings illustrated consumers’ high expectations for retailers to provide safe and smooth experiences:

-The most widely adopted authentication solutions fail to address emerging fraud tactics because they’re unable to identify devices entering your network.
-This can leave you blind to first-time fraud attacks and sophisticated fraudsters cycling through devices.
+The most widely adopted authentication solutions fail to address emerging fraud tactics because they’re unable to identify suspicious devices.
+This can leave you blind to first-time fraud attacks and sophisticated cybercriminals cycling through devices.

-Fraudsters use mobile emulators to hack victims' devices, access device identifiers, spoof GPS locations the device is known to use, and ultimately, give the appearance they’re legitimate customers accessing accounts from known devices.
+Fraudsters use mobile emulators to hack victims' devices, access device identifiers, spoof GPS locations devices are known to use, and ultimately, give the appearance they’re legitimate customers accessing accounts from known devices.

-It’s critical to have defenses in place to minimize your organization’s risk exposure while also providing consumers the straightforward digital experiences they demand.
+It’s critical to have defenses in place to mitigate your organization’s risk exposure while also providing consumers the straightforward digital experiences they demand.

 So, how do you maximize digital fraud capture while minimizing friction against good customers?